• Home

 History of GST in India

 In 2000, the Kelkar Task Force on Indirect Taxes proposed replacing the contemporary fragmented indirect tax structure with a unified GST regime.
 However, it was not until 2011 that a Constitution Amendment Bill was introduced in the Parliament for discussion.
-It could not be implemented then because of certain challenges flagged by states regarding compensation and other issues.

 Introduction of GST in India

-• The Lok Sabha passed this bill in May 2015 and the Rajya Sabha passed it in August 2016 with certain amendments
+• The Lok Sabha passed this bill in May 2015, and the Rajya Sabha passed it in August 2016 with certain amendments

 • The President of India gave assent in September 2016 after the required number of states ratified it

-• The government formed a Council, consisting of the Union Finance Minister and representatives from all states and UTs, to shape the framework
+• The government formed a Council consisting of the Union Finance Minister and representatives from all states and UTs to shape the framework

 • On July 1, 2017, the government implemented the new taxation across the nation in a joint sitting of both houses.

-Purpose of GST in India
+Advantages of GST

 The Central Government introduced the new system with the following objectives: